pewleh/WDI_LDN_PROJECT1/README.md

 Background images were sourced from google images.
 Unfortunately I wasn't able to find the original creators.
 Some images were edited in order to fit more appropriately in the game.

-I would have been satisfied with the final product had I made the final level I planned to make.
+I would have been satisfied with the final product had I completed the final level I intended to make.
 I knew that by creating something that has different win conditions and functionality in every level I would be very constricted with my time.
 Despite this, I'm fairly happy with the features I was able to implement within the game.

 If I were to return to this project I'd have levels that increased in difficulty, adding lives and lose conditions and a feature which allowed you to choose your character at the start of the level (as I had initially created two characters).